 ASP 30 Steel Equivalent

-ASP 30 is a type of high speed steel also known as ASP 2030 or PM30.
+ASP 30 is a type of high speed steel also known as ASP 2030.
 Both are ASP 30 steel equivalents.
 Explore the physical properties, thermal treatments, and common applications of this dependable high speed steel.

 ASP 2030 Steel Physical Properties

 Compared to other alloys, ASP 30 steel offers competitive levels of red hardness and ease of grinding.
 The wear resistance and toughness are balanced and higher than some alternatives.
 Consider the physical and chemical properties as you shop for steel solutions:

 - Modulus of elasticity: 34 x 10⁶ psi

 - Carbon: 1.25

 - Chromium: 4.2

 This cobalt high-alloyed powder metallurgy steel offers excellent features for machining or cold work.
 The PM process also aids in stability during typical heat treatment options.
 It’s also known as SKH 56, HS 6-5-3-8 and M36.
 Depending on the thermal process you choose, you can alter the hardness, machinability or other features of this steel.

 Work with ASP 2030 steel in various thermal treatments to harness the natural properties of this durable steel.
 Consider the following temperature ranges and treatment steps for optimal performance in your specific tool manufacturing application: